splunk/splunk-connect-for-syslog/docs/sources/Fortinet/index.md

 # Vendor - Fortinet

-Fortinet uses incorrect descriptions for syslog destinations in their documentation (conflicting with RFC standard definitions)
+Fortinet uses incorrect descriptions for syslog destinations in their documentation (conflicting with RFC standard definitions).
-When configuring a fortigate fortios device for TCP syslog sc4s port 601 or a RFC6587 custom port must be used.
-UDP should use the default port of 514.
-WARNING: Legacy Reliable (RFC3195) is NOT SUPPORT this protocol is obsolete.
+When configuring a fortigate fortios device for TCP syslog, port 601 or an RFC6587 custom port must be used.
+UDP syslog should use the default port of 514.

+WARNING: Legacy Reliable (RFC3195) is not supported; this protocol is obsolete.

 ## Product - Fortigate